 Why This Matters

-Understanding international relations theories isn't about memorizing definitions—it's about grasping the lenses through which scholars and policymakers interpret global conflict.
+Understanding international relations theories isn't about memorizing definitions.
+It's about grasping the lenses through which scholars and policymakers interpret global conflict.
 When an FRQ asks you to explain why states go to war, cooperate on trade deals, or join international organizations, you're being tested on your ability to apply these theoretical frameworks.
 Each theory offers a different answer to the same fundamental questions: What drives state behavior?
 Why does conflict occur?
 How can peace be achieved?

 These theories cluster around core debates: power vs. cooperation, material interests vs. ideas, and state-centric vs. human-centric security.
-The exam loves asking you to compare how different theories explain the same event—say, the Cold War or the formation of the European Union.
+The exam loves asking you to compare how different theories explain the same event, like the Cold War or the formation of the European Union.
 Don't just memorize what each theory claims; know what assumptions it makes about human nature, the international system, and the possibility of change.
 That's where the points are.

 Power-Centric Theories